Whose Baby?

 Whose Baby? is a 1917 American silent comedy film directed by Clarence G. Badger and starring Gloria Swanson.

 Cast

 Reception

 Like many American films of the time, Whose Baby? was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors cut a scene of a heavy woman sliding down a railing, two scenes of her falling in a gymnasium, and a closeup of her backed up against a wall.

+Preservation

+Copies of the film are held by the UCLA Film & Television Archive and George Eastman House.